What's the Best Laptop in 2026?

 3. Asus ROG Zephyrus G16

-It also has a surprisingly respectable battery life - so yes, you can take it to that café and pretend to be writing a novel while actually playing Cyberpunk 2077.
+It also offers a stunning OLED ROG Nebula display, making games, films and creative projects look properly spectacular.
+So yes, you can still take it to that café and pretend to be writing a novel while actually playing Cyberpunk 2077.

 The corporate favourite is back, and it’s still the best laptop if you like your machines to be more hard-wearing than a Nokia 3310.